IanWill2k16/automation-patterns/README.md

 ---

-# Autopilot Device Renaming Automation

-## Overview
+## `autopilot-device-reconciliation.ps1`

-This script automates the reconciliation of **on-prem Active Directory computer names** with **Microsoft Intune / Windows Autopilot device identities**.
+### Problem

-In hybrid environments, devices are often provisioned with temporary or generic hostnames during imaging, while the authoritative device name is defined later in Intune.
-Manually reconciling these names is time-consuming and error-prone at scale.
+In hybrid AD / Entra ID environments, devices are often provisioned with temporary or generic hostnames during imaging, while the authoritative device identity is defined later in Intune / Autopilot.

-This automation safely aligns on-prem computer names with their corresponding Autopilot identities using Microsoft Graph.

----

-## Problem

-In hybrid AD / Entra ID environments:

-- Devices may initially join the domain with placeholder names
-- Intune / Autopilot maintains the authoritative device identity
-- Manual renaming requires:
+Reconciling these names manually requires:

-  - Looking up serial numbers
+* Cross-referencing serial numbers
-  - Matching devices across systems
+* Matching devices across multiple systems
-  - Performing privileged rename + reboot operations
+* Performing privileged rename and reboot operations
-- This process does not scale and introduces risk when done manually

----
+This process is time-consuming, error-prone, and difficult to scale.

-## Solution
+### Solution

 This script:

-1. Queries on-prem Active Directory for computer objects
-2. Authenticates to Microsoft Graph using an application identity
-3. Retrieves all Windows Autopilot device identities (with pagination)
-4. Matches devices by **hardware serial number**
-5. Safely renames computers only when:
-   - The device is reachable
-   - A serial number match is found
-   - A valid target name exists
-6. Reboots devices only after a successful rename

-All actions are gated behind validation checks to minimize operational risk.

----

-## Key Concepts Demonstrated

-- Hybrid identity automation (AD + Entra ID)
-- Microsoft Graph API usage
-- OAuth2 client credentials flow
-- Defensive automation patterns
-- Idempotent, conditional execution
-- Separation of secrets from code
-- Safe handling of privileged operations

----

-## Security Notes

-- **No credentials are stored in source control**
-- Tenant IDs, client IDs, and secrets are represented as placeholders
-- In production, secrets were retrieved from a secure secret store
-- Domain credentials are abstracted behind a placeholder function
-- Script logic is read-only until all validation checks pass

-This repository contains a **sanitized version** suitable for demonstration and review.

----

-## Script Flow

-1. Retrieve domain computer objects
-2. Acquire Microsoft Graph access token
-3. Enumerate Autopilot devices (handling pagination)
-4. For each eligible computer:
-   - Verify network reachability
-   - Retrieve BIOS serial number remotely
-   - Match against Autopilot inventory
-   - Rename computer if a valid match is found
-   - Reboot only after successful rename

----

-## Intended Use

-This script is intended as a **reference automation pattern**, not a drop-in production tool.

-It demonstrates how operational identity problems can be translated into:
-- Safe
-- Auditable
-- Maintainable automation

----

-## Why This Matters

-This automation replaces a brittle, manual process with a controlled workflow that:

-- Reduces technician effort
-- Prevents naming inconsistencies
-- Improves endpoint lifecycle hygiene
-- Scales cleanly across large environments

-It reflects real-world tenant administration challenges and the automation patterns used to solve them.
+* Queries on-prem Active Directory for computer objects
+* Authenticates to Microsoft Graph using an application identity
+* Enumerates Windows Autopilot device identities (handling pagination)
+* Matches devices by hardware serial number
+* Renames computers only when all validation checks pass
+* Reboots devices only after a successful rename

+The automation is designed to be defensive and idempotent, minimizing operational risk.

+### Key Concepts Demonstrated

+* Hybrid identity automation (AD + Entra ID)
+* Microsoft Graph API integration
+* OAuth2 client credentials flow
+* Hardware-based identity correlation
+* Safe handling of privileged operations

+### Notes

+* Tenant IDs, client IDs, and secrets are represented as placeholders
+* In production, secrets were retrieved from a secure secret store
+* Script logic avoids destructive actions unless all prerequisites are met

 ---